NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 their respective folders, rather than hashes generated from an authority-based identifiers such as a PID or SID, along with reference files to catalogue data.

- **Why not use hash identifiers from a given PID?**
+ **Why not use hash identifiers based on a PID?**

- During the initial development phase, HashStore was implemented with a Public API centering around a PID (i.e. storing both data and metadata in its respective directories using a unique identifier generated from hashing the PID).
-This allowed us to simplify how we approached file locking.
-However, it was unsuitable given the usage of multipart http requests in Metacat, which transports the pieces of data that users upload in "body parts" when submitting datasets.
+ During the initial development phase, HashStore stored objects based on a unique identifier generated from hashing a given PID (ex. storing both data and metadata in its respective directories using this hash as the permanent address).
+This lessened the potential issues with file locking in operating systems by allowing greater control when synchronizing requests to store objects.

+ This change also meant that HashStore would potentially store duplicate objects, which was an accepted tradeoff.
+However, the usage of multipart http requests in Metacat - which transports the pieces of data that users upload in "body parts" when submitting datasets, meant that the existing storage operation would become a non-atomic process if HashStore relied on a PID value.

  In multipart http requests, the order in which data and metadata is received by Metacat cannot be guaranteed.
 Since the PID resides with the metadata "body part",